Information scrambling in quantum walks: Discrete-time formulation of Krylov complexity: Quantifying scrambling

 \subsection{Out-of-time-ordered correlators}

-Out-of-time-ordered correlators (OTOCs) provide a means to quantify the evolution of operators.
+OTOCs provide a means to quantify the evolution of operators.
 Let's consider two local operators, $W$ and $V$, within a one-dimensional spin chain.
 The idea is to probe the spread of $W(t) = e^{iHt} W e^{-iHt}$ using another operator $V$, typically a simple spin operator positioned at a distance $l$ from $W$ evolving under system Hamiltonian $H$.
-To do this, one considers the expectation value of the squared commutator,
+To do this, we considers the expectation value of the squared commutator,

 Initially, this quantity is zero for widely separated operators, but it deviates significantly from zero once $W(t)$ extends to the location of $V$.
 In the special scenario where $W$ and $V$ are Hermitian and unitary, the squared commutator can be expressed as $C(t) = 2- 2\text{ Re } [\langle W(t) VW(t) V\rangle]$, with $\langle W(t) V W(t) V\rangle = F(t)$ representing the OTOC.
 The growing interest in OTOCs has spurred numerous experimental proposals and experiments aimed at measuring them\,\cite{PhysRevA.94.040302,doi:10.1126/science.abg5029,PhysRevLett.129.160602,garttner_measuring_2017,braumuller_probing_2022,landsman_verified_2019}.